overlookmotel/require-folder-tree/README.md

 	// Process all folders except those starting with `.` or `_` requireFolderTree('/path/to/folder', { filterFolders: /^([^\._].*)$/ });

+### fileNameTransform

+Function for transforming object keys for files.

+	// Transform file names to lower case requireFolderTree('/path/to/folder', {
+		fileNameTransform: function(str) { return str.toLowerCase(); }
+	});

+### folderNameTransform

+Like `fileNameTransform`, but for folder names.

+By default, inherits value of `options.fileNameTransform`.
+If you want to define a `fileNameTransform` function but leave folder names unchanged, set `folderNameTransform = null`.

 ### flatten

 Flattens the folder structure when `true`.